TV vs Monitor Are They Similar or Different? – Ultimate Comparision

 Our recommendation for Monitors

 - Screen Size: Tv comes in a larger size as compared to monitors.
 Whereas, modern TVs start at around that desk-friendly size but also go much higher, with some models going over 100 inches.
-Most of the people prefer to enjoy watching TV or play games sitting on their couch
+Most people prefer to enjoy watching TV or play Video games sitting on their couch

 - Resolution: TV’s are also available in different resolution like 720p (HD), 1080p (Full HD) and 2160p (4K) variants.
 The highest resolution available for TV is 8K.
 Which you can enjoy it sitting on your couch.